The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 “Just an apple,” Tim said, his voice infused with hope.
 Extending his open palm through the fence, he proffered the fruit for the black horse’s inspection.

-Drawn by an invisible magnetism, the ebony steed trotted toward the fence, its magnificence emanating an air of enigmatic grace.
-Lowering its head, it cautiously sniffed the tantalizing apple Tim was extending.
+Drawn by an invisible magnetism, the ebony steed trotted toward the fence, its magnificence emanating an air of grace.
+Lowering its head, the black horse cautiously sniffed the apple Tim held in his hand.

-“I don’t know if that’s a good idea…” Abby cautioned hesitantly when, suddenly, the horse plucked the fruit from Tim’s palm and promptly discarded it onto the ground.
+“I don’t know if that’s a good idea…” Abby cautioned him when, suddenly, the horse plucked the fruit from Tim’s palm and promptly discarded it onto the ground.

 “Hmmm,” Tim mused as he stooped to retrieve the forsaken apple.
 Gently cradling the fruit in his hand, he pondered.
 “He must not be hungry.”
 But before he could process the idea, he suddenly felt hot breath cascading onto the nape of his neck, jolting him with its intensity.
-In a breathtaking whirl, the stallion tossed its head, propelling Tim over the fence in an astonishing leap.
+In a breathtaking whirl, the stallion ducked its head beneath Tim’s body, then flung its head backward, propelling Tim over the fence like a sack of potatoes.

 Abby Cable swiveled her head at the sound, her eyes widening in alarm.
 “Oh, my God!” she exclaimed, her heart racing within her chest.
-Witnessing Tim being seized by the once-placid horse now whisking him away, she knew she had to act swiftly.
-“Hold on, Tim!”
-Her voice resounded with determination as she took hold of two sturdy metal posts, deftly heaving herself over the fence.
-Landing gracefully on the other side, she wasted no time, her legs propelling her onward in a desperate pursuit of the enigmatic creature.
+Witnessing Tim being seized by the once-placid horse that was now whisking him away, she knew she had to act swiftly.

-The enigmatic Mr. Gallowglass had been a source of frustration for Abby since her arrival.
+The Headmaster had been a constant source of frustration for Abby since her arrival.
 He was a mystery wrapped in a riddle and dressed as an enigma.
 No matter how hard she tried, Abby doubted she would ever truly understand him.

 “How in the world?!”
-Abby exclaimed, her brow furrowing in disbelief.
+Abby exclaimed, her brow furrowing in disbelief at the feat, which would have been impossible for any ordinary horse.
 Still, despite the sheer height of the wall, Abby knew she couldn’t waste a moment.
 Tim needs me!

-Cautiously, Abby walked along the narrow, few-feet-wide pathway on top of the wall, until she stumbled upon an entrance to one of the towers.
+Cautiously, Abby walked along the narrow pathway atop the wall, until she stumbled upon an entrance to one of the citadel’s towers.
 The door beckoned her inside, promising refuge within the wall itself.
 Descending a small stone staircase, Abby found herself on the ground level, where a broken-down wooden door revealed the path her quarry had taken.

 Navigating her way through the deserted stone building, Abby’s eyes widened with hope when she discovered yet another hoof-print, this time etched into a stairwell.
 “At least I still have a trail,” she sighed with relief.
 Taking the stairs two at a time, her heart skipped a beat when she heard a voice echoing above.
 It was Tim’s voice.